Staring array: Comparison to scanning array

-Staring arrays are distinct from scanning array and TDI (time-delay integration) imagers in that they image the desired field of view without scanning.
+Staring arrays are distinct from scanning array and TDI imagers in that they image the desired field of view without scanning.
 Scanning arrays are constructed from linear arrays (or very narrow 2-D arrays) that are rastered across the desired field of view using a rotating or oscillating mirror to construct a 2-D image over time.
 A TDI imager operates in similar fashion to a scanning array except that it images perpendicularly to the motion of the camera.
 A staring array is analogous to the film in a typical camera; it directly captures a 2-D image projected by the lens at the image plane.
 A scanning array is analogous to piecing together a 2D image with photos taken through a narrow slit.
 A TDI imager is analogous to looking through a vertical slit out the side window of a moving car, and building a long, continuous image as the car passes the landscape.